wwwlicious/servicestack-introspec-servicecop/readme.md

 failure message and a notification will be sent to the `ApiContact` defined in the api spec.

 In addition, ServiceCop contains endpoints to validate services during development or deployment to ensure they comply with the rules prior to deployment.
-This promotes consistency as distributed teams are developing api services.
+This promotes consistency as distributed teams develop api services.

 ![Overview](assets/ServiceCop_Overview.png)